Kingsglaive: Final Fantasy XV: Story and characters

 The story of Kingsglaive was based around a portion of the original opening of Final Fantasy XV, which would have shown the invasion of Insomnia by Niflheim's army.
 This had to be cut from the game due to concerns over the volume of content, but as the team still wanted to show this event, they incorporated it into the plot of Kingsglaive.
 To ensure a connection between the film and the game, both projects used the same shared script as their core.
 That script was written by Saori Itamuro based on a draft by Kazushige Nojima.
 The team also wanted a proper cinematic experience that would appeal to a large audience, so they brought in a professional screenwriter, Takashi Hasegawa, to create a full-length cinematic script.
 Nozue described the majority of Hasegawa's work as that of a script doctor, with him spending one and a half months tweaking the script created by the Final Fantasy team.

 Los Angeles-based company Hydra Entertainment assisted with creating the script alongside Hasegawa, in addition to writing assistance from Hollywood staff.
-The storyline was designed to complement and set the stage for the events of Final Fantasy XV without revealing major plot elements from the game.
+The storyline was designed to complement and set the stage for the events of XV without revealing major plot elements from the game.
 The film was created for a primarily English audience, with the script translation handled by Square Enix's in-house localization team.
 The narrative was split into three acts, with production on the CGI element of each act finishing before beginning work on the next.
 This meant that last-minute adjustments were taking place until the end of production.
 As many team members were Final Fantasy fans, frequent nostalgic references to earlier entries in the series were included.

 The central theme for the overall story of Final Fantasy XV was the bond between father and son: Kingsglaive represented the theme from the father Regis' point of view.
 According to Nozue, another key element during the early segment of the film was displaying how the world's society sees Regis's responsibilities, along with the emotions involved in such a role.
 The main goal for the film's characters was to portray them as normal people with character flaws, rather than magical superheroes.
 Nyx was an original character created for the film with no connection to the events of the game, intended to act as a medium for the wider audience Kingsglaive was aimed at.
 Nyx also provided a medium for the story themes surrounding immigration issues, which in turn brought the audience closer to the main cast.
 While Nyx was original, multiple key characters from the game played prominent roles, particularly Regis, Lunafreya, and Ardyn.
 Lunafreya was highlighted as the "keystone" connecting the game, the film, and the anime series Brotherhood.
 While her role in the film was not an active one, her strength was conveyed through her single-minded devotion to her goals.